edofic/lambda/README.md

 This is a simple lambda calculus REPL I created as an excercise.
 Theoreticaly it's Touring complete but there's not much you can to with it.
 And it's very sensitive to whitespace.
 Basially you can't add any(except newlines).

 You get the classic Read-Eval-Print-Loop.
-For the sake of easier debugging the "print" part for lambdas prints out the AST.
+For the sake of easier debugging the "print" part for lambdas pretty prints out the AST.
 For conveniance you can fetch the assembled jar [lambda-0.1-SNAPSHOT.jar](http://edofic.github.com/lambda/lambda-0.1-SNAPSHOT.jar) (run with scala)

 Supported syntax
 ====